milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 sway
 ```

 You should see a beautiful blue background.
 To open a terminal press WIN+ENTER.
 To open the launcher menu press WIN+d and start typing anything.
-To kill a window press WIN + SHIFT + q
+To kill a window press WIN + SHIFT + q.
+To switch between workspaces press WIN+numbers, to move a window to an other workspace press WIN+SHIFT+arrows

 Cool but why doesn't the touchpad working?!?!?